How to Install Wine on Debian 13, 12 and 11

 Install WineHQ Repository Prerequisites on Debian

-Install the packages needed to download the signing key and write the repository file.
+Install the packages needed to download files with curl, create the keyring path, and install WineHQ’s source file.

 sudo apt install -y ca-certificates curl gpg